shaunplee/purescript-node-ws/README.md

 ## Setup

 1. Install `ws` from npm.
-2. Have a look at the tests and the documentation/example
+2. Have a look at the tests and the examples

 ## TODO

 - Force user to supply `WebSocketConnection` event handlers in `createWebSocketServer*` functions
-- Update examples based on changes